hashtagsaurav/dotfiles/README.md

   - Then build your own config.
 - **The Other Way :**

   - **These commands below are not tested.
-You can use your prefered way**
+You can use your prefered way.**
   - Make sure you have all the dependencies installed in your system (~~All~~ Most of it is mentioned above in the Details section).
   - Then git clone this repository in your system.
 This command will clone this repo to your downloads folder (make sure you have git installed).